 Fascinated by the lean startup movement and aspiring to contribute to the model, Ash Maurya started his journey to selling 100,000 copies of his book idea, Scaling Lean: Mastering the Key Metrics for Startup Growth, by putting his ideas out there through a series of blog posts.

 Ash said, “I had no plan for becoming an author.”
-The blog posts he wrote over several months were meant to sharpen his own thinking but when an audience emerged and showed interest in his contribution through comments, citations
+The blog posts he wrote over several months were meant to sharpen his own thinking but when an audience emerged and showed interest in his contribution through comments, citations and shares, he turned his scattered blog post ideas into a book.
+Ash’s story is not the first to use blogging to introduce and validate new ideas.

 Through the conference, Sangram and his team closed several clients to their early stage startup Terminus which implements the Flip My Funnel idea.
 Within one year, Terminus generated $1M in annual recurring revenue (ARR) and last year, they closed their Series B round of $10.3M.